Loan Assumption After Divorce

 Is Your Loan Assumable?

-It depends on the loan type and whether or not the current lender and documents will allow for an assumption.
-The answer to this question lies within the mortgage instruments - either the mortgage note or the deed of trust.
+Whether a loan is assumable depends on the loan type and whether the current lender and documents allow for an assumption.
+The key lies within the mortgage instruments, such as the mortgage note or the deed of trust, particularly the Alienation Clause, also known as the Acceleration or Due-On-Sale Clause.

 "If all or any part of the Property or any Interest in the Property is sold or transferred without Lender's prior written consent, Lender may require immediate payment in full of all sums secured by this Security Instrument.
+However, Lender will not exercise this option if such exercise is prohibited by Applicable Law."

-What is a Legal Transfer Assumption making the transfer exempt from the Alienation Clause?
+What is a Legal Transfer Assumption?

-An exempt transfer such as in divorce; however, does not release the original mortgagee from their legal liability to the existing lender should payment not be made.
+A lender cannot accelerate the due-on-sale clause if the property transfer is an exempt transfer, such as in the case of death or divorce.
+However, an exempt transfer in divorce does not release the original mortgagee from their legal liability to the existing lender should payment not be made.

 This is for informational purposes only and not to provide legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are only estimates provided for informational purposes and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.